akka/akka/akka-docs/src/main/paradox/typed/actor-discovery.md

 registered actors that are reachable.
 The full set of actors, including unreachable ones, is available through
 @scala[`Listing.allServiceInstances`]@java[`Listing.getAllServiceInstances`].

-One important difference from a local only receptions is the serialisation concerns, all messages sent to and back from an actor on another node must be serializable, see @ref:[clustering](cluster.md#serialization).
+One important difference from local only receptions are the serialization concerns, all messages sent to and back from an actor on another node must be serializable, see @ref:[clustering](cluster.md#serialization).